When is England v France? Euro 2025 kick-off time and how to watch Lionesses

 England v France will be shown on ITV 1 and ITV X, with coverage getting underway from 7pm.

 Lauren James made her return from injury in England’s 7-0 win over Jamaica on Sunday, playing the final half hour in the send-off friendly.
-Sarina Wiegman said the Chelsea star is still “building” her fitness after three months out, so may start from the bench.
+Sarina Wiegman said the Chelsea star “can play more than that” against France.

+“I'm not going to give you the line-up, but she played 30 minutes last week, so she can play more than that, so I think that will say enough,” Wiegman said.

 Euros winners Mary Earps and Fran Kirby announced their retirements before the Euros, while vice-captain Millie Bright made herself unavailable for selection and subsequently underwent knee surgery, so is missing from the tournament.